HoloInnovation/HoloRenault/README.md

 Focused on innovation, we contacted several companies to show how mixed reality could benefit workers working on an industrial level.
 We focused our research on the automobile industry and got a contact: with the Quality Roadmap Team Leader at Renault who was interested in this new technology.
 We met at the *Microsoft Experiences ’17* in Paris and outlined the needs of the company.
 We came to conclusion that it would greatly benefit Renault to have a way to virtually visit a factory to not only train the workers but also record the environment and be able to share it to other workers in other factories.
 Today companies are faced with a real problem.
 Assembly lines need to be optimized to guarantee security, and productivity.
-That means that our idea could be deployed for other companies in the automobile industry as well as other companies in different domains.
+That means that our idea could be deployed to other companies in the automobile industry as well as companies working in different sectors.
-For safety procedures, it would first greatly reduce the time for safety inspections.
+For safety procedures, it would greatly reduce the time of safety inspections.
 A proper placement of the machines is essential.
 To fulfill the demand, we developed an application to enable us to modify in real time, the placement of the machines and visualize them while they are running.
 We used and applied our engineering knowledge to build our team and the work around the project.